 JENNIFER HARGE

-In 2023 she was the Alma Hawkins Visiting Memorial Chair in Dance at UCLA and a Visiting Scholar at the Center for Experimental Ethnography at the University of Pennsylvania.
-She has also served on the faculty at the University of Michigan, Oakland University, Illinois State University, and Movement Research.
+Harge is currently the inaugural Salt Roads Artist Fellow in the Department of Black Study at University of California-Riverside; recently, she was the Alma Hawkins Visiting Memorial Chair in Dance at UCLA and a Visiting Scholar at the Center for Experimental Ethnography at the University of Pennsylvania where she taught courses on Black Feminist Thought and Performance Composition.

 Harge holds an MFA in Dance from University of Iowa and a BFA in Dance from University of Michigan.